jorgeayalah/humongousCab/README.md

 # taxiMongo
-Database application project based on data modeling methodology for MongoDB
+Database application project based on data modeling methodology with MongoDB for the module ECS650U/ECS789P Semi-structured Data and Advanced Data Modelling